New Homepage › Forums › Aeon Forum › ‘Going Clear – Scientology and the Prison of Belief’ Documentary

 “Ian wants to steer clear of being labelled dogmatic and narrow.”

 I’m generally indifferent to being labelled, whether accurately or otherwise, though I’m not entirely sure as to what this statement refers.
-Is it the “scammed” comment, the comparison with Scientology & Integral Yoga, or something else?
+Is it the “scammed” comment, the comparison with Scientology & Integral Yoga, or something else?“All those who have been milked on USA liberalism have this concern.”

 Sri Aurobindo wrote in Essays on the Gita, “These are the three steps and means towards divine peace, heroic endurance, sage indifference, pious resignation.”
 I suppose some of these could be regarded as liberal.